syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### showButtons `boolean`
-{:#members:showButtons}
+{:#members:showbuttons}

-Specifies whether to show the buttons in the dialog or not.
+Specifies whether to show the buttons in the Dialog or not.

 #### Default Value